frc5431/Java-for-Rookies/classes.md

 ![](/classes/create-new-class.png)

-You should rememebr this step from when we wrote our Hello World program.
+You should remember this step from when we wrote our Hello World program.
 Give your class a name of `Bicycle` and click Finish.

 You should now have 2 files under `(default package)`: `HelloWorld.java` and `Bicycle.java`.
 Packages have an importance which we will go over later.